 HERE’S THE BIG DISCLAIMER

-What’s more, I’m well aware that around 35% of pastors in the United States are bivocational.5 I, too, was bi-vocational, though by choice (my small church could support me financially and did for about six months until I nearly went stir-crazy not being out in my community, building relationships with others and making extra money to contribute to the church).
+What’s more, I’m well aware that around 35% of pastors in the United States are bivocational.3 I, too, was bivocational, though by choice (my small church could support me financially and did for about six months until I nearly went stir-crazy not being out in my community, building relationships with others and making extra money to contribute to the church).
 But I still received, like many of you bivocational pastors, some of the benefits of ministry such as a parsonage, the use of the church vehicle, and other accompaniments inherent to the pastorate.
-So while the general excoriation may not apply as completely to my bivocational brothers (and in some cases not at all), there’s still plenty to be gleaned, to be sure.
+So while the general excoriation may not apply as completely to my bivocational brothers, there’s still plenty to be gleaned, to be sure.

 And lastly — just to ensure I’m not misunderstood on that front either — I’m not of the persuasion that pastors should have to be bivocational.
 On the contrary, I think many shouldn’t be.
 While Paul clearly had his strategic reasons for doing so (at least most of the time), it doesn’t appear that all pastors in the New Testament (nor the Priesthood in the Old Testament, for that matter) were bivocational.
 So just as one could easily build a case for a patterned bivocational pastorate in the Scriptures, one could just as easily build a similarly powerful case for a pastorate that does not require the pastor to work outside the church.
 It all depends on the situation and circumstances.

-So I hope to have been clear with my disclaimer: I believe pastoring can be a very demanding calling, and I believe that pastors should be treated just as well as anyone else in any other calling.
-I don’t think pastors are required to go without breaks or vacations like anyone else, and I don’t think they should be underpaid.
-Nor do I think they should be unappreciated.
+So I hope to have been clear with my disclaimer: I believe pastoring is very demanding calling, and I believe that pastors should be treated just as well as anyone else (if not better than4) others in any other calling.
+I don’t think pastors are required to go without breaks or vacations like anyone else, and I don’t think they should be underpaid or unappreciated.
 Nor do I think they shouldn’t have hobbies (my pastor loves sports and plays a lot of golf and I’m downright glad he does).
 Nor do I think that they should be bereft of creature comforts or amenities that the rest of us get.
 Nor do I think that…well, you get it.
 I hope.

 With that under our belts…

-That being said, I do want to address this pestilent pox of publicly posted pastoral poutiness by way of three separate approaches.
-First, the practical approach, followed by the historical approach, and lastly, the spiritual approach.
+Let’s begin.
+Now that I have fully acknowledged and validated the very clear and present hardships of being a pastor, I am writing to address and critique this pestilent pox of publicly posted pastoral pouting.
+I will accomplish this by way of three separate approaches.
+First, the biblical approach, followed by the historical approach, and lastly, the practical approach.

-The next approach is historical.
-This is a brief point, because I don’t think it requires a whole lot of convincing.
-And to make this point, I will humbly ask you to picture with me the Apostle Paul, confined (possibly actually chained) to the dark underbelly of some Roman house, or possibly prison.
-He pulls out his phone, snaps a selfie holding up his restraints, hops on Instagram, and posts the following pathetic prose:“Honestly so exhausted rn guys.
-Dealing with a lot of critical attitudes and spiritual resistance today fr fr.
-Praying about taking a 3 month sabbatical to guard my spirit against burnout. #SpiritualWarfare” …Yeah, that just wouldn’t happen.
+For this historical approach, I will simply humbly ask you to picture with me the Apostle Paul, confined (possibly actually chained) to the dark underbelly of some Roman house, or possibly prison.
+He pulls out his phone, snaps a selfie holding up his restraints, hops on Instagram, and posts the following pathetic prose:“Can I be real today?
+I’m exhausted.
+Dealing with a lot of critical attitudes and spiritual resistance.
+Pray for your pastor, guys.
+You don’t know how lonely it is.
+You wouldn’t understand unless you were a pastor yourself.”
+No, that just wouldn’t happen.
+The only reason we know of Paul’s struggles at all are because he relayed them by way of constructing a convincing argument or two in his letters to errant churches.

-You see, Paul — like every other minister of the Gospel worth his salt — counted his afflictions and sorrows to be a net positive in nearly every way, not the least of which was the opportunity to suffer like Jesus, allowing us to identify with and share in the fellowship of our Divine Savior and Brother in a way unique to those who do the work of the Gospel, pastors or not.
-From Apollos to Aquinas, and Whitefield to Warfield, you simply don’t see the level of sissification and self-pity in our forbears as you do today.
+You see, Paul — like every other minister of the Gospel worth his salt — counted his afflictions and sorrows to be a true joy and a net positive in nearly every way, not the least of which was the opportunity to suffer like Jesus, allowing us to identify with and share in the fellowship of our Divine Savior and Brother in a way unique to those who do the work of the Gospel, pastors or not.
+From Apollos to Aquinas, and Whitefield to Warfield, you simply don’t see the level of navel-gazing and self-pity in our forbears as you do today.

-Oh, it’s just perfect.
-PERFECT, I say.
 John Wesley, who happens to be a theological and pastoral hero of mine, was a veritable giant of the faith, traveling 250,000 miles on horseback and preaching 40,000 sermons in his lifetime.
-But he wouldn’t ever have posted anything like this — no, this is a joke, and it’s funny because it would have been so wildly, wholly against his character and scruples and maturity to post something so dramatic and attention-starved like this.
+But he wouldn’t ever have posted anything like this — no, this is a joke, and it’s funny because it would have been so wildly, wholly against his character and scruples and maturity to post something like this.
+Further, it would have been proof that he wasn’t taking his burdens to the right place.
+Pastors, the pity and validation provided by friends and strangers on social media is a paltry substitute for the deep wells of grace and sustenance afforded to us when we take our burdens and hardships to the Lord alone.

-The point is clear, I should think: none of the disciples, Paul, or any of the early church leaders sat around and posted on X or made little videos with sad background music on TikTok to raise awareness about how challenging it was to be a pastor, and they didn’t have anywhere near the amenities, pay, toys, or perks that today’s pastors have.
+The point is clear, I should think: none of the disciples, Paul, or any of the early church leaders sat around and posted on X or made little videos with sad background music on TikTok to raise awareness about how challenging it was to be a pastor, and they didn’t have anywhere near the amenities, pay, or perks that today’s pastors have.
 Why?
 Because these men were grown-ups.
 They didn’t need everybody to know just how hard it was.
 They just did the work.
 This doesn’t mean they didn’t struggle.
 It doesn’t mean they didn’t need help at times.
+It doesn’t mean they didn’t have a circle of friends to share with at times.
 It doesn’t mean they never needed to take time away and rest.
 But it does mean that they just worked and suffered and took the good with the bad like the rest of us do in our daily lives.

-What I mean in all of this is that our spiritual forefathers, pastors or not, were not so addicted to emotional validation that they had to fly the flag of their afflictions for all to see.
+What I mean in all of this is that our spiritual forefathers, pastors or not, were not so attached to emotional validation that they had to fly the flag of their afflictions for all to see.
 And my goodness, did their troubles and hardships dwarf ours.
 If anyone could be excused for whining a bit, it would have been them.
-Why, the early American circuit riders died so young from exhaustion and malaria that they weren’t even eligible to buy life insurance!9 No, they were too mature for this sort of nonsense in most every way, including spiritually.
-Which leads me to my third and final approach.
+Why, the early American circuit riders died so young from exhaustion and malaria that they weren’t even eligible to buy life insurance!8 No, they were too mature for this sort of thing, and thank God for it.

 Hey, Big Guy — Sun’s Getting real low

-Whether you’re a pastor or a parent, pauper or prince, personal trainer or payroll processor, don’t waste another moment trying to figure out how you can better advertise the difficulties of your calling under the guise of “awareness” or “asking for prayer.”
-That’s slimy and immature, and it’s completely contrary to the joyful acceptance of your vocation before God, hardships and all.
+Whether you’re a pastor or a parent, personal trainer or payroll processor, don’t waste another moment trying to figure out how you can better advertise the difficulties of your calling under the guise of “awareness,” reminders to pray, or just a noble-sounding acceptance of your heavy lot with the occasional morsel of reward.
+Such a thing is completely contrary to the joyful acceptance of your vocation before God, hardships and all.
 Let’s be people characterized by gratitude, joy, and humility, even when the going gets rough.
 Especially when the going gets rough.

 - Chaves, Mark, Anna Holleman, and Joseph Roso.
 2025.
 Clergy in America.
 Durham, NC: Duke University, Department of Sociology. ↩︎